opnfv/promise/docs/userguide/feature.userguide.rst

 * instance-id: identifier of the server instance to be destroyed

-*query-resource-collection*
-"""""""""""""""""""""""""""

-This operation allows to query for resource collection(s) that are within the specified start/end time window.

-*subscribe-allocation-events* / *notify-allocation-events*
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Subscription to receive notifications about allocation-related events, e.g. an allocation towards the VIM that did not pass the Promise shim-layer

-Note, this feature is not yet available in Brahmaputra release.

 Capacity management
 ^^^^^^^^^^^^^^^^^^^
 The capacity management feature allows the Consumer or Administrator to do capacity planning, i.e. the capacity available to the reservation management can differ from the actual capacity in the registered provider(s).
-This feature can, e.g., be used to limit the available capacity for a given time window due to a planned downtime of some of the resources, or increase the capacity available to the reservation system in case of a plannes upgrade of the available capacity.
+This feature can, e.g., be used to limit the available capacity for a given time window due to a planned downtime of some of the resources, or increase the capacity available to the reservation system in case of a planned upgrade of the available capacity.

 *increase/decrease-capacity*